Love talked about can be easily turned aside, but love demonstrated is irresistible.~

 ...Love is subscribing to Men's World e-newsletters and forwarding the good ones to him to keep him healthy.

 ...Love is not nagging each other because the bathroom he/she is in charge of cleaning is a borderline health problem.

 ...Love is hanging on to and supporting each other through the illness and death of a parent, financial worries, and the never-ending ups and downs of having children.

-...Love is still joking around, still having fun, still laughing at each other and at ourselves after more than 36 years together...and hoping we have at least another 36 together.
+...Love is still joking around, still having fun, still laughing at each other and at ourselves after more than 37 years together...and hoping we can share another 37.